 - Prescription drugs

 - Rehabilitative and habilitative services and devices

-The ODA Wellness Trust is now in its fifth plan renewal, and 2020 plan renewal information is mailed to all participating offices in early October.
+The ODA Wellness Trust is now in its seventh plan renewal, and 2022 plan renewal information is mailed to all participating offices in early October.
 Standard Open Enrollment dates are October 15 through November 15 for an effective date of January 1.